VladimirFokow/email-client-app/README.md

 ## An email client.

-This is a web application that uses Flask for backend.
+This is a web application.

+Technologies used:
+- Backend: Flask, sqlite3.
+- Frontend: Bootstrap, jQuery.

 Task: